-Improper was founded by four women who want to make things better.
+Improper is a majority queer, women led creative agency.
 With backgrounds in social and environmental campaigning, design, fundraising, branding, television, consultancy and the arts, Improper is uniquely positioned to approach conventional narratives and reshape them to reflect the world in which we want to live.

 Prior to launching Improper, she founded her own award-winning creative agency and has been providing design and moving image led solutions for B2C for over twenty years.
 Nicky is still actively involved in the world of television and is a recognised industry expert.

 Using imagery to cut through the noise and challenge perceptions, Leonora is a photographer and artist, whose work focuses on the representation of women.
 Her academic collaborations that tell the stories of forgotten women from history have been exhibited across the UK, including at the British Academy and Burlington House, as well as being featured on Woman’s Hour.
 Her work has also appeared in The Guardian, The Sunday Times, The Evening Standard and The Royal Photographic Society Magazine.

 Leonora also works with young women to facilitate discussions on feminism and role models through public engagement and fundraising events in support of domestic violence charities.

 Kate has devoted her career to fast-track brands that stand up for good, building her own consultancy and focusing her energy on environmental campaigning.
 With specialisms in marketing, media, and social strategy she is perfectly placed to position brands and campaigns in the public sphere.

 She has worked across international and local campaigns with major charities and social enterprises including Greenpeace, Save the Rhino, The Salt Box and Better Food Traders.
 She also has an extensive media profile, with appearances on Al Jazeera, BBC and Sky.